 Test the organization’s response in conducting an initial investigation into searching for a missing or abducted child using the Incident Command System (ICS).
 Employ strategies and responses in mitigating and resolving the emergency.
 Participate in a multidisciplinary tabletop exercise, developed by the Department of Homeland Security, to build cohesiveness within the investigative team when responding to an emergency.

-The deadline to register is October 19, 2018.
-The goal of this training is to build a level of cohesiveness within the investigative team while working to respond to the emergency.
-Participants will take part in a multi-disciplinary, multi-jurisdictional tabletop exercise built around a realistic abduction scenario.
+**Child Abduction Tabletop Exercise training is a four hour course that can be delivered onsite or as a real-time virtual class.Please indicate your preference on the request form.** **More information about continuing education units is available [HERE](http://ncjtc.fvtc.edu/policies#continuingeducation)**.
+The goal of this training is to build a level of cohesiveness within the team while responding to a report of an endangered, missing, or abducted child.
+Participants will take part in a multi-disciplinary tabletop exercise built around a realistic abduction scenario.
 Participants will work through initial deployment, response, investigation, recovery and reunification procedures utilizing appropriate local resources.
-Tabletop exercises are developed and delivered utilizing Department of Homeland Security - The Homeland Security Exercise and Evaluation Program (HSEEP) doctrine and may be used to fulfill DHS exercise requirements for the participating organization(s).
+Exercises will conclude with completion of an after-action report to capture observations.
+Tabletop exercises are developed and delivered utilizing Department of Homeland Security.
+Exercise and Evaluation Program (HSEEP) doctrine and may be used to fulfill DHS exercise requirements for the participating organization(s).

 Upon completion of this training, you will be able to: • Develop and deploy effective response strategies in missing and abducted child cases • Identify and leverage and coordinate community resources in an effective team response • Adapt the appropriate investigative response as the investigative environment changes

 * Court System Personnel * Emergency Management * Law Enforcement * Prosecutors * Social Workers